The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-MarioACrespo/README.md

 A unique identifier registered with Google that tells Google which app is making the request.

 **ID Token**
-A signed token returned by Google that contains information about the user.
+A signed token returned by Google that contains the user’s information.
+Remember this token, it is how you access each user’s data and ensure their experience is personal

 **OAuth Flow**
 The sequence of events where the user approves access and your app receives a secure token.